barryvdh/laravel-translation-manager/readme.md

 For example, `php artisan translations:export reminders` when you have 2 locales (en/nl), will write to `app/lang/en/reminders.php` and `app/lang/nl/reminders.php`

+### Clean command

+The clean command will search for all translation that are NULL and delete them, so your interface is a bit cleaner.
+Note: empty translations are never exported.

+    $ php artisan translations:clean

 ### Reset command

 The reset command simply clears all translation in the database, so you can start fresh (by a new import).
 Make sure to export your work if needed before doing this.